ignatiusmb/mauss.dev/workspace/content/routes/posts/art-of-less/+article.md

 ---
 date: 2025-09-15
 theme: essay
-title: The Art of Less
+title: A Discipline of Subtraction
 series:
   title: Art of Less
   chapter: 1
-description: brevity reveals discipline in practice.
+description: perfection is achieved when there is nothing left to take away.
 tags: [writing, coding, productivity]
 ---